 In its time as the New7Wonders Headquarters, the Museum hosted many historic campaign events: the official announcements of the New7Wonders of the World Finalists in 2006, the New7Wonders of Nature Finalists in 2009, the 2011 Declaration of the New7Wonders of Nature voting results and the New7Wonders Cities Finalists in 2013.

-Since May 2014, the Heidi Weber Museum has been donated to the public domain, and is being managed by the city of Zürich.
+The Heidi Weber Museum was donated to the public domain in May 2014 and is being managed by the city of Zürich.

-The New7Wonders Foundation remains based in Switzerland and is now evaluating country and city options for a future new global headquarters.
+The New7Wonders Foundation remains based in Switzerland and is evaluating options for a future headquarters.